 Once I established myself as a fellow turtle volunteer, I began to organize and facilitate more meetings where we discussed issues that many volunteers had long since given up on.
 Most of the time, the meetings didn’t solve any problems, but they were useful in starting a trend to talk openly about issues, rather than complaining in private, which was the norm.

-Another challenge was and will continue to be the camp’s resistance to change, which is not too common in Juluchuca.
+Another challenge was and will continue to be the camp’s resistance to change, which is not too uncommon in Juluchuca.
 Any suggestions to improve camp operations or try things a different way are often met with stubborn resistance.
 Even the smallest efforts, like using reusable bags instead of plastic, are met with reasons on why it wouldn’t work.
 I learned very quickly to approach new ideas carefully and always gather their opinions before proposing anything.

 In addition to everything I’m learning about sea turtles and management in community-based conservation, it’s been incredibly inspiring hearing some of the volunteers stories and seeing how some of them are already evolving into leaders through the camp.
 Many of these volunteers used to engage in sea turtle poaching and still have friends and family who continue to consume sea turtles.
 Living in a town with very little economic opportunities, the turtle camp provides these volunteers with a big incentive to shift from poaching to conservation through their monthly food stipends.
 One volunteer, that goes by Iguana, spent some time in juvenile facility as a teen for stealing turtle eggs.
 Iguana is now one of the more experienced volunteers and takes great pride in his work as a protector of turtles.
 He helps train new volunteers in turtle tracking and nest relocation and is also an advocate for turtle protection in a community where turtle consumption is still ongoing